Ricaps/Ice-Hockey-Manager/README.md

 1. Run `mvn clean install` in the root directory.
 2. Then for each service, go to its sub-folder (e.g. `cd game-service`) and use `mvn spring-boot:run`.

+**WARNING** - To properly use the user-service, you need to run the Artemis broker yourself and correctly define its URL to match the user-service configuration (`spring.artemis.broker-url: tcp://artemis:61616`).
+If you decide to run the service with Docker, the Artemis broker will be started automatically.
+Without running the Artemis broker, payment methods may not function correctly when creating or updating.

 ### Run in Docker

 Run following command in the terminal: